ProTrack Employer Resources

 Information for Employers

-The Florida Institute of Technology ProTrack Cooperative Education Program not only benefits our career-minded students, but partnering with Florida Tech as one of our co-op employers can be of great value to your local, national or international corporation as well, potentially resulting in lower labor and recruitment costs, improved employee retention, and surprising innovation.
+Partnering with Florida Tech as one of our co-op employers can be of great value to your corporation as well, potentially resulting in lower labor and recruitment costs, improved employee retention, and surprising innovation.

 What is Cooperative Education?

-Co-op is the integration of classroom theory with applied learning in appropriate fields of business, industry, government, social services and the professions based on the following criteria aid employers and the university in creating successful work experiences for students:
+Co-op is the integration of classroom theory with applied learning in appropriate fields of business, industry, government, social services and other professions.
+We have found that the following criteria aid employers and the university in creating successful work experiences for students: